How a Forgotten Trading Street Became One of Bangkok’s Coolest Neighbourhoods

 The Made in Song Wat community initiative, launched by local resident Kiattiwat Srichanwanpen, played a crucial role in coordinating this renaissance.
 Starting with just 10 participating businesses, the group has grown to include over 60 establishments.

-Once the first cafés proved successful, more kept opening.
-We counted at least ten new coffee shops on our last visit.
-We now find everything from speciality coffee roasters like Song Wat Coffee Roasters to experimental venues like FV café.
-Thai restaurant E-ga serves home-style dishes, while Bad Poutine offers Canadian-inspired dishes with Thai twists.
+Once the first cafes proved successful, more kept opening.
+I counted at least ten new coffee shops on my last visit.
+The street now has everything from speciality coffee roasters like Song Wat Coffee Roasters to experimental venues like FV Cafe.
+Thai restaurant e-ga serves home-style dishes, while Bad Poutine offers Canadian-inspired dishes with Thai twists.

 Song Wat Lane

-Son Wat Lane is a tiny 20-meter lane that branches off Song Wat Road and has become the busiest lane on the street, full of vintage shops and cafes.
+Song Wat Lane is a tiny 20-metre lane that branches off Song Wat Road and has become the busiest lane on the street, full of vintage shops and cafes.

 The lane sits within the historic Song Wat area, which King Chulalongkorn built in 1892 after a major fire destroyed much of the Sampheng district.
 The king personally drew the road layout on a map with a pencil, giving Song Wat its name, meaning “he drew”.